qteatime/kate/docs/source/dev/manual/intro/why.rst

 * Avoid having to optimise your asset sizes for streaming on the web, like you would with a regular web-based game.
-This means you can have games with gigabytes in size that still start up instantly, as all download is done upfront and the files are installed locally.
+This means you can have games with gigabytes in size that still start up instantly, there's no download happening while the player is running the game.

 On top of the APIs that are provided in the web platform Kate adds its own game-specific APIs that have a baseline expectation among players.